Dan Yamins, PhD

 Judy Fan, PhD

-postdoctoral researcher
+postdoctoral researcher (2017-2019)

 Judy earned her PhD in cognitive psychology from Princeton University in 2016, and her AB in neurobiology from Harvard College in 2010.
 She is interested in how visual perception, action, and social inference are coordinated to support learning and communication.
-After spending the 2018-2019 academic year here at Stanford, she started the Cognitive Tools lab in the psychology department at UCSD.
+After spending the 2018-2019 academic year here at Stanford, she started the Cognitive Tools lab in the psychology department here at Stanford.

-postdoctoral researcher
+postdoctoral researcher (2017-2019)

 Judy earned her PhD in cognitive psychology from Princeton University in 2016, and her AB in neurobiology from Harvard College in 2010.
 She is interested in how visual perception, action, and social inference are coordinated to support learning and communication.
-After spending the 2018-2019 academic year here at Stanford, she started the Cognitive Tools lab in the psychology department at UCSD.
+After spending the 2018-2019 academic year here at Stanford, she started the Cognitive Tools lab in the psychology department here at Stanford.

 Nick Haber, PhD

-postdoctoral researcher
+postdoctoral researcher (2017-2019)

 Nick received his PhD in mathematics from Stanford University in 2013, and subsequently worked on the Autism Glass project.
 He joined NeuroAILab in January 2017 and finished up in December 2019.
 Happily, Nick has chosen to stay reasonably close by, starting the Autonomous Agents Lab here at Stanford's Graduate School of Education in January 2020.

-postdoctoral researcher
+postdoctoral researcher (2017-2019)

 Nick received his PhD in mathematics from Stanford University in 2013, and subsequently worked on the Autism Glass project.
 He joined NeuroAILab in January 2017 and finished up in December 2019.
 Happily, Nick has chosen to stay reasonably close by, starting the Autonomous Agents Lab here at Stanford's Graduate School of Education in January 2020.